robohydra/robohydra/tutorial/index.md

 You should see the DuckDuckGo page completely functional, but with the Adam Yauch logo.

-That's it for now.
+Now you know all the basic functionality Hydra offers.
 If you want more information, you can read and follow the <a href="advanced/">advanced tutorial</a>.